 When determining which staff which staff can safely return on-site to undertake the agreed work, departments should make sure that equality issues are taken into account, including travel to work.

-- Disability: Some disabled people may continue to be required to shield at home while others may be considered clinically vulnerable to developing serious disease from COVID-19 and should not return to the workplace unless strict social distancing can be maintained or they can be redeployed to an equivalent, safer role.
+- Disability: Some disabled people may be considered clinically vulnerable to developing serious disease from COVID-19 and should not return to the workplace unless strict social distancing can be maintained or they can be redeployed to an equivalent, safer role.
 Equal considerations apply to staff with disabled family members who may be at increased risk of serious disease.
 On the other hand, the Equality Act allows an employer to discriminate in favour of disabled people and working on site could be a reasonable adjustment to overcome disadvantages associated with working from home - this may include mental health difficulties.

 - Sex: There is evidence that men – particularly older men and those with certain health conditions – may be at higher risk of serious disease and death from COVID-19.
 On the other hand, there is growing evidence that women may have experienced greater adverse career impact than men from having to work from home due to unequal sharing of caring responsibilities.
 It is important to avoid indirect discrimination against women by assuming they are responsible for caring and thus cannot return to the workplace.

 - Pregnancy and maternity: assessing whether expectant or new mothers can maintain strict social distancing in their role, or be redeployed to an equivalent, safer role, when considering any request to return to on-site working.